ZakariaSelassi/COGIP/README.md

 * Allow access to certain page in regards to permissions

 # Mission:
-The COGIP is a company which we don't know an all lot about apart that they produce <a href="https://www.dailymotion.com/video/x3a51">Jean-Michel toys</a> and that they are serious workers check.
-They also have incredible employees within their rank.
+The COGIP is a company which we don't know an all lot about apart that they produce <a href="https://www.dailymotion.com/video/x3a51">Jean-Michel toys</a> and that they are serious workers <a href ="https://www.dailymotion.com/video/x68i87">check</a>.
+They also have incredible <a href ="https://www.dailymotion.com/video/xabck6">employees</a> within their rank.

 Jean-Christian Ranu works in accounting at the COGIP.
 He has been using an old, ugly and incomplete software for years, making him go between it and excels sheet.
 Jean-Christian like paella, crosswords and his coworker Muriel Perrache.